ctlab/fgsea/README.md

 # fgsea

-An R-package for fast preranked gene set enrichment analysis (GSEA).
-The package implements a special algorithm to calculate the empirical enrichment score null distributions simultaneously for all the gene set sizes, which allows up to **several hundred times faster** execution time compared to original Broad implementation.
-See [the preprint](https://www.biorxiv.org/content/10.1101/060012v2) for algorithmic details.
+`fgsea` is an R-package for fast preranked gene set enrichment analysis (GSEA).
+This package allows to quickly and accurately calculate arbitrarily low GSEA P-values for a collection of gene sets.
+P-value estimation is based on an adaptive multi-level split Monte-Carlo scheme.
+See [the preprint](https://www.biorxiv.org/content/10.1101/060012v3) for algorithmic details.

 Full vignette can be found here: http://bioconductor.org/packages/devel/bioc/vignettes/fgsea/inst/doc/fgsea-tutorial.html

 ## Installation

+`fgsea` is a part of R/Bioconductor and is availble on Linux, macOS and Windows platforms.
+For the installation instructions and more details please refer to https://bioconductor.org/packages/release/bioc/html/fgsea.html

-The latest version of `fgsea` can be installed using `devtools` package, which can take up to a few minutes to isntall all the dependencies:
+The latest version of `fgsea` can be installed from GitHub using `devtools` package, which can take up to a few minutes to install all the dependencies:

 ```{r}
 library(devtools)
 install_github("ctlab/fgsea")
 ```

-The release version can be isntalled from Bioconductor.
-For the instructions and more details please refer to https://bioconductor.org/packages/release/bioc/html/fgsea.html

 ## Quick run